Moon Shot Leadership Lessons

-You’ve no doubt heard that Saturday marked the 50th anniversary of human beings landing on the moon.
+You’ve no doubt aware that in July 1969 human beings landed on the moon.

 It’s hard to fathom today, but the whole world was one for a short time.
 After the astronauts returned from the moon and were quarantined for twenty-one days, they were whisked away on a worldwide tour.